 You have free access to a large collection of materials used in a college-level introductory Cell Biology Course.
 The Virtual Cell Biology Classroom provides a wide range of free educational resources including Power Point Lectures, Study Guides, Review Questions and Practice Test Questions.

-Page last updated: 5/2013
+Page last updated: 8/2015

-A less pleasant example is the very recognizable smell of skunk stink.
-If you are driving down the road towards a dead skunk, the unpleasant smell gets stronger and stronger as your car approaches the skunk.
-This is because the stinky molecules are more concentrated closer to their skunky source.
+Another unpleasant example of diffusion is the very recognizable smell of skunk stink.
+If you are driving down the road towards a dead (or detonated) skunk, the unpleasant smell gets stronger and stronger as your car approaches the skunk, and weaker as you move away.